Selling shares: how to proceed?

 If your company has a different legal status, we don't talk about shares but about stocks.

-How to sell shares
+How to transfer shares?

-What are the consequences of selling shares?
+What are the consequences of transferring shares?

 Written by our expert Paul LASBARRERES-CANDAU